zyedidia/micro/runtime/help/options.md

     default value: `on`

-* `splitRight`: when a horizontal split is created, should it be created below the current split?
+* `splitBottom`: when a horizontal split is created, should it be created below the current split?

     default value: `on`